 And sourdough is simply flour, water and salt.
 Throw in some time, attention and airborne yeast and that’s it.

-Flour: Mike recommends a miller in Antequera who provides them with locally-grown, unbleached, untreated organic wheat flour that’s been stoneground.
+Flour: Mike recommends a miller in Antequera who provides him with locally-grown, unbleached, untreated organic wheat flour that’s been stoneground.

 Salt: from the sea

 The process of making sourdough bread from start to finish takes 30 hours so I booked into Casa del Mulo for my Lara’s Loaf Sourdough bread making course on Thursday afternoon and departed on Saturday lunchtime.
 It was the christening of Mike and Lydia’s son on Saturday afternoon and although I was very kindly invited to stay; unfortunately I couldn’t.